Evidlo/prelim/main.typ

   Exospheric hydrogen is produced from the dissociation of H₂O and CH₄ (methane) at altitudes below 100 km where they diffuse upwards to the bottom of the exosphere at 500-1000 km, known as the _exobase_.

-  #rt([FIXME: anything salvageable here? #strike[Here, hydrogen atoms are launched on ballistic trajectories, where they eventually return to Earth or are lost to space.
+  // #rt([FIXME: anything salvageable here? #strike[Here, hydrogen atoms are launched on ballistic trajectories, where they eventually return to Earth or are lost to space.
 These atoms may be _thermal_, meaning their kinetic energy comes from normal collisions with other atoms at altitudes below the exobase, or _non-thermal_, which are provided with an extra "kick" from a high-energy event.

-  - _thermal atoms_ - Atoms with energy derived from normal collisions from gas in thermal equilibrium at low altitudes.
+  // - _thermal atoms_ - Atoms with energy derived from normal collisions from gas in thermal equilibrium at low altitudes.
 Velocity is described by Maxwell-Boltzmann distribution, with only the very fastest atoms in the tail of this distribution escaping (_Jeans escape_)
-  - _non-thermal atoms_ - Atoms with extra energy imparted from high-energy events.
+  // - _non-thermal atoms_ - Atoms with extra energy imparted from high-energy events.
 Velocities are much higher than surrounding thermal atoms

-    Along their trajectories, non-thermal H atoms are ionized either by extreme UV (EUV) photons or by charge-exchange with solar wind protons, making them susceptible to influence from the Earth's electric and magnetic fields.]])
+  //   Along their trajectories, non-thermal H atoms are ionized either by extreme UV (EUV) photons or by charge-exchange with solar wind protons, making them susceptible to influence from the Earth's electric and magnetic fields.]])

   // The exosphere is of particular interest to physicists because it serves as the pathway for permanent H escape, which is important for understanding long-term evolution and historical loss of water from the Earth.
   // Additionally, the presence of hydrogen in exospheres serves as an indicator for water on other worlds like Venus, Mars or distant exoplanets @baliukin, and the structure of the hydrogen distribution can provide information on the rate of loss of this water. #rt([FIXME: is this just a repeat of the previous sentence?])

   The exosphere is of particular interest to physicists because it serves as the pathway for permanent H escape, important for understanding long-term evolution and historical loss of water from the Earth.
 The presence of hydrogen in exospheres also serves as an indicator for water on other worlds like Venus, Mars or exoplanets @baliukin.
-  Significant exospheric response to geomagnetic storms has been observed @gonzalostorm, with competing theories that charge-exchange redistributes thermal atoms to higher altitudes by perturbing their velocity distributions, or that temperature changes in the thermosphere increases the rate of upwards diffusion towards the exobase.
+  Significant exospheric response to geomagnetic storms has been observed @gonzalostorm, with competing theories that charge-exchange redistributes thermal atoms to higher altitudes by perturbing their velocity distributions, or that temperature changes in the thermosphere increase the rate of upwards diffusion towards the exobase.
 Charge-exchange with magnetospheric ions dissipates ring current energy after storms and influences recovery rates of exospheric H atoms, making study of these atoms relevant for space weather research @ilie.

-  The shape of the exospheric H density distribution and the factors that influence are not well understood.
+  The shape of the exospheric H density distribution and the factors that influence it are not well understood.
   Even the total extent of exosphere has not been constrained, with some studies reporting 40 Earth radii (Re) and others reporting a limit well beyond the Moon.
 The next section discusses historical attempts to observe the exosphere, which have often been hampered by limited orbital vantages which cannot observe the entirety of the exosphere or slow measurement cadences not able to capture fast temporal response and recovery during storms.

   // #figure(